sophieforceno/shuttle/README.md

 Push a URL to your friend at "a_friend@somewhere.com": shuttle -p -l a_friend "https://www.github.com"
-Note: If you omit title as in above example, SHuttle will parse the website for a title and push it along with the URL
+Note: If title is omitted, SHuttle will parse the website for a title and push it with the URL

 Push an SMS:
 shuttle -p -s "+1 9995551234" "Remember to buy milk"